nanocosmos/docs/docs/nanomeet/introduction.md

 ## About the nanoMeet documentation

-The following content we provide is divided in 3 main parts:
+The following provided content is divided into three parts:

-- [User Guide](samples): Working online samples that can be used immediately with all features and functions we provide.
+- [User Guide](samples): Online samples for immediate use with all provided features and functions.
-- [User/Developer Guide](source-code): The source code of our samples that can be copied easily.
+- [User/Developer Guide](source-code): Source code of our samples that can be copied easily.
-- [Developer Guide](api): The documentation of our web API that provides all features and functions of nanoMeet.
+- [Developer Guide](api): The documentation of our web API which provides all features and functions of nanoMeet.

 ## What is nanoMeet?

 nanoMeet is a browser-based live video and collaboration platform connected to nanoStream Cloud, for interactive live streaming.
-It allows you to create your own branded video meeting rooms in the browser to engage and interact with your audience. nanoMeet is based on a custom version of [Jitsi Meet](https://github.com/jitsi/jitsi-meet) and integrated with [nanoStream Cloud](https://info.nanocosmos.de).
+It allows you to create your own branded video meeting rooms in the browser to engage and interact with your audience. nanoMeet is based on a custom version of [Jitsi Meet](https://github.com/jitsi/jitsi-meet) and integrated into [nanoStream Cloud](https://info.nanocosmos.de).

-The following content we provide is divided in 3 main parts:

 ![nanoMeet Meeting](assets/nanomeet-ui.jpg)